Facebook Ads Library Inspection – Decalz

 For this reason, we have decided to start this section in our blog to analyze Facebook ads from different advertisers and suggest improvements or just ideas to get better conversion rates.

 Today we take a look at one ad from Decalz, an online shop using Facebook to drive sales.

 Decalz is an online shop selling stickers, mainly targeted at children.
-Thanks to Facebook Ad Library, we can see the type of ads they are running and noticed that the structure of the ad was the same across the ad account.
+Thanks to Facebook Ads Library, we could see the type of ads they are running and noticed that the structure of the ad was the same across the ad account.
 In particular: